About The Cornea

 Assess Your Cornea at VTV

 Our Vance Thompson Vision ophthalmologists and optometrists are internationally recognized for their excellence in cornea transplant surgery.
 Rest assured that your vision is in good hands.
 The Vance Thompson Vision community will help you understand your vision condition and the different options for treating your eyes so that you can enjoy life with your sight intact.
-If you are interested in discussing cornea problems with our doctors in Sioux Falls, SD, please feel free to call our office directly.
+If you are interested in discussing cornea problems with our doctors in Bozeman, MT, please feel free to call our office directly.

 Frequently asked questions about cataract conditions.Read